 - Link to "Course Questions" discussion area

-A customizable weekly course structure based upon the Quality Matters Rubric.
+A customizable module structure based upon the Quality Matters Rubric.
 Within each of the pages is a description and an example of how each module may be constructed.
 Each consists of the following editable components:

 - Overview (customizable) - provide students with an introduction to the weekly topics and their related learning outcomes.
 In addition, a table that highlights the relationship between course-level and module-level outcomes, instructional activities, assignments, and assessments.